 The above aren’t all strictly necessary (although watch out for Wordfence as it can wreck migration attempts), but it may help your migration go faster and smoother.
 Number 5 may be overkill for many websites, but the fewer things that can potentially interfere the better.

 Three Tried and Tested Methods

-All of the three methods below are battle-tested, but Migrate Guru is the one we’ve probably been the most impressed with when it comes to migrating mega monster websites.
+All of the methods below are battle-tested.
+If you’re going the plugin route then Migrate Guru is 100% free and we’ve been very impressed with it when it comes to migrating mega monster websites.